-(a) Upon written request by a defendant filed in accordance with Section 41-5 and without requiring any order of the judicial authority, the prosecuting authority, subject to Section 40-40 et seq., shall promptly, but no later than forty-five days from the filing of the request, unless such time is extended by the judicial authority for good cause shown, disclose to the defendant the names and, subject to the provisions of subsections (f) and (g) of this section, the addresses of all witnesses that the prosecuting authority intends to call in his or her case-in-chief. [and] The prosecuting authority shall additionally make a reasonable affirmative effort to obtain a record of the witness' felony convictions and pending misdemeanor and felony charges, and shall disclose any such convictions and pending charges to the defendant [any record of felony convictions of the witnesses known to the prosecuting authority and any record of felony or misdemeanor charges pending against the witnesses known to the prosecuting authority].
+(a) Upon written request by a defendant filed in accordance with Section 41-5 and without requiring any order of the judicial authority, the prosecuting authority, subject to Section 40-40 et seq., shall promptly, but no later than forty-five days from the filing of the request, unless such time is extended by the judicial authority for good cause shown, disclose to the defendant the names and, subject to the provisions of subsections (f) and (g) of this section, the addresses of all witnesses that the prosecuting authority intends to call in his or her case-in-chief. [and] The prosecuting authority shall additionally make a reasonable affirmative effort to obtain a record of the witness' felony convictions and pending misdemeanor and felony charges, and shall disclose any such convictions of the witnesses known to the prosecuting authority and any record of felony or misdemeanor charges pending against the witnesses known to the prosecuting authority].